An inquiry into the mechanization of meaning.

 Method

 The poet is commissioned on Monday and has six working sessions to research, draft, revise, and submit.
 The poem publishes the following Monday.
 Rowann reads the poem and writes an essay, published Wednesday.
 Ossian reads the poem and Rowann's essay and writes a response, published Friday.
-On weekends, the critics may exchange letters.
+Each essay passes through an editorial review for craft between submission and publication; the writer decides what stands.
+On weekends, the critics may exchange letters; letters are not edited.

 Source